sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 You are setup with VSCode on Local running on Remote Google Compute Engine!!

 **Optional Steps / Getting started with an ML framework (Could have automated these steps but I will leave it to your discretion):**

+Open a new terminal in VS Code and type the following commands

 curl -o /tmp/Miniconda3-latest-Linux-x86_64.sh https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh